Sadoun-Jr/Technician-App/README.md

 that for example, if user selects plumber issue #3 but then goes back and chooses a carpenter instead the carpenter issue #3 will be highlighted

+3. When pressing the back button in the dashboard page, black screen shows up first, then another back will exit the app

 ## New things I learned:

-1- In the "github.com/Pyozer/introduction_screen", I can navigate to the next page using another button with an external button using a global key.